sailfish009/openstructure/modules/io/doc/io.rst

       :exc:`~ost.io.IOException` if the import fails due to an erroneous or inexistent file

-.. function:: SaveSequenceList(filename, format='auto')
+.. function:: SaveSequenceList(seq_list, filename, format='auto')

   For a desription of how to use :func:`SaveSequenceList` please refer to :func:`SaveSequence`.
 For a list of file formats supported by :func:`SaveSequenceList` see :doc:`formats`.

-.. function:: SaveAlignment(filename, format='auto')
+.. function:: SaveAlignment(aln, filename, format='auto')

   For a desription of how to use :func:`SaveAlignment` please refer to :func:`SaveSequence`.